Guided Meditation for Period Pain: Why It Works and Where to Start

 Where can I find guided meditations for period pain online?

-or explore Embodied Feminine my self-paced 12-lesson online course that includes womb meditations, yoga therapy practices, and somatic healing specifically for menstrual health.
+You can start with the free guided meditation, join my free weekly Yoga Nidra on Zoom, or explore Embodied Feminine — my self-paced 12-lesson online course for womb healing with womb meditations, yoga therapy practices, and somatic healing for menstrual health.

 How often should I practice meditation for period pain?